Please rate our service in just five steps.

 Scenario 4: Withdrawal from Brexit

 The European Court of Justice has made it clear that the United Kingdom can unilaterally rescind its intention to leave the EU.
-Such a withdrawal from Brexit would be possible until 29 March 2019, provided that a withdrawal agreement had not yet entered into force.
-However, given the current political situation in the United Kingdom, this scenario, as well as a second referendum on whether or not to remain in the EU being held before the planned exit date of 29 March 2019, seems almost impossible.
+Such a withdrawal from Brexit would be possible until the date on which the United Kingdom ceased to be a Member State of the EU, provided that a withdrawal agreement had not yet entered into force.

 You will find more information on the websites linked to below should you have any Brexit-related questions